-Product Line refers to the collection of related products that are marketed under a single brand, which may be the flagship brand for the concerned company.
-Typically, companies extend their product offerings by adding new variants to the existing products with the expectation that the existing consumers will buy products from the brands that they are already purchasing.
+Product Line refers to the collection of related products marketed under a single brand, which may be the flagship brand for the concerned company.
+Typically, companies extend their product offerings by adding new variants to the existing products with the expectation that the existing consumers will buy products from the brands they are already purchasing.

 The concept revolves around the idea of leveraging brand awareness and customer loyalty.
 People usually are driven towards products of those brands that they have used in the past because they feel they can trust any new product under that brand.
 So, it is advisable to add a new product variant under an existing line of product or brand.

-How does Product Line Work?
+How does the Product Line Work?

 Examples of Product Line

 Some of the prime examples are discussed below –